-TestAS Examination in Heidelberg
+TestAS Examination in Germany

 TestAS is a voluntary, standardized test for high school graduates from countries outside the European Union who wish to pursue a university career at a university in Germany.
 The exam is developed by ITB Consulting GmbH and offered by the Gesellschaft für Akademische Studienvorbereitung und Testentwicklung e.
 V. (Society for Academic Study Preparation and Test Development).